And we are closer than you think.

 The introduction.
 The book.
 The chat with The Weaver.
 Why this site asks you to sign in, and what you'll find if you do.

-Open the guide →The Explorer is in invitation-only preview while we tune the experience and keep the costs under control.
-If you'd like to be added — as a tester, a patron, an open-source contributor, or simply a curious traveler — write us a line.
+Open the guide →The Explorer is open to everyone — generation runs on hardware The Foundation owns and stewards, so there's no per-visit cost to keep under control.
+We're still in pre-launch, though, and we'd love to hear from you.
+If you'd like to come along as a tester, a patron, an open-source contributor, or simply a curious traveler, write us a line.

 [email protected].
 Click the link inside it and we'll be in touch.